Hoonah, Alaska: 2000 census

+Economy

 The old fish cannery, which ceased operations in the 1950s, located near Icy Strait, was obtained by the Huna Totem Corporation (HTC), the village ANCSA Corporation.
 The road to the site, Cannery Road, was paved in 2000 and the site was converted into a tourism destination for cruise ship passengers.
 From May to September, cruise ships anchor off Icy Strait Point, and visits from ship passengers enhance Hoonah's warm-weather economy weekly.
 The former Hoonah Air Force Station, once a White Alice Communications System facility during the Cold War, which closed in the mid-1970s, is now the start point of a zip-line, one of the longest in the world, which ends at the cannery site.
 The cruise ship passengers, visiting fishing vessels, and summertime boaters who dock in the Hoonah city small boat harbor, all bring revenue to the city.
 The closing of the logging industry in southeast Alaska hurt the town economically in the early 1990s, but limited logging, tourism and fishing have helped to replace the void.

 Hunters, hikers, campers, boaters and fishers all visit Hoonah as tourists throughout the year.
 The mild weather, much like that of Seattle, attracts tourists to the city.